 Nutrition & Its Relationship With Cancer

-Cancer is recognized worldwide to be a major health problem affecting millions of people each year.
-More than 1 million people in the United States alone get cancer each year, and as of 2009, a total of 562,340 deaths from cancer were projected to occur in the United States yearly.
-The good news is that there are certain foods — so-called cancer-fighting foods — that can help combat cancer.
+Did you know that cancer is recognized worldwide to be a major health problem, which effects millions of people each year.
+Fortunately, there is good news is that there are certain foods — known as so-called cancer-fighting foods — that can help combat cancer.

-Cancer is a systemic disease with various causes, some of which include a poor diet, toxin exposure, nutrient deficiencies and to some extent genetics.
-One extremely important way to prevent and/or treat cancer is nutritionally, through eating a nutrient-dense diet full of cancer-fighting foods and avoiding things that are known to increase cancer risk.
+Cancer is a disease with many causes, some of which include a poor diet, toxin exposure, nutrient deficiencies and to some extent genetics.
+One very important way to prevent and/or treat cancer is through nutrition, meaning to eat a nutrient-pack diet which is full of cancer-fighting foods and to avoid things that are known to increase chances of getting cancer risk.

-What does work when it comes to lowering inflammation and fighting free radical damage?
+When it comes to help lowering inflammation in our bodies and fighting free radical damage caused by our environment, what does work?

-The key is consuming plenty of cancer-fighting foods with antioxidants and natural anti-inflammatory phytonutrients.
-This means avoiding packaged and processed foods and focusing on only those that do not contain antibiotics, chemicals or toxins.
-Buying foods that are organic, grass-fed, pasture-raised and additive-free can greatly lower the toxic load of your diet.
+The most important key is eating plenty of cancer-fighting foods with antioxidants and natural anti-inflammatory nutrients.
+It is also means trying our best to avoid packaged / processed foods and focusing on raw whole foods and products that do not contain any antibiotics, chemicals or toxins.
+Hence, buying foods that are organic, grass-fed, pasture-raised and additive-free can greatly lower the toxic load of your diet.

 Top 5 Cancer-Causing Foods